Bay Adelaide Centre - West Tower

 Michelle is the CEO of SenbridGe, a platform encompassing the firm’s growing complement of educational, networking and publication programs as well as its healthcare-related innovation and technology initiatives.
-For more information, see www.senbridge.ca.
+For more information, visit www.senbridge.ca.

-Michelle has been recognized by The Globe and Mail and Lexpert for her work in cross-border transactions and as one of Canada’s Leading Lawyers.
+In 2022, the Israel Cancer Research Fund (ICRF) honoured Michelle with the Carole Tanenbaum Women of Action Business Award for her contributions to the business community.
+Michelle has also been recognized by The Globe and Mail and Lexpert for her work in cross-border transactions and as one of Canada’s Leading Lawyers.
 In 2018, she received the Lexpert Zenith Award recognizing mid-career excellence in the legal profession.
-Since 2014, Michelle has been recognized as a leading lawyer in the area of health care law by Best Lawyers in Canada.
-Chambers Canada 2017 has recognized Michelle as a leading lawyer in the area of REITs and clients say she is ‘smart, thorough and knows the issues - she’s interested in getting the deal done’.
+She is recognized as a leading lawyer in numerous publications including Chambers Canada and Best Lawyers in Canada.

 |Education|| University of British Columbia (LL.B.)